5 Tips for Choosing a Property Manager

 But this price is rarely the final figure.

-Because of this, prices can change from one landlord to another, meaning that the price that you see initially is rarely the price you end up paying.
+Because of this, prices can change from one landlord to another, meaning that the price you see initially is rarely the price you end up paying.

 • Property vacancy fees